 In addition to offering people another chance at recovery, Naloxone could also save a child, a pet or an elderly person who has accidentally overdosed and needs assistance.

-Your Choice will be offering two Narcan Trainings per month.
 The trainings are held at the Your Choice office, 440 S. Lapham Street, Unit D, Oconomowoc, WI 53066

 Register for a training!

 This training teaches participants to respond to an opioid-associated overdose emergency and is appropriate for members of the community, family, friends, and bystanders.
 Each training includes a Narcan kit.

 Monday, October 7th - 6pm to 7pm - Holy Cross Church Menomonee Falls -